carson/mpi-stopwatch/README.md

 It requires the following packages to be installed:

-sudo apt-get install openmpi-bin openmpi-doc libopenmpi-devp python-mpi4py
+sudo apt-get install openmpi-bin openmpi-doc libopenmpi-devp python-mpi4py ptpd

 To test local computer parallel latency try: